-London King's Cross was sent back to World War II when The Imitation Game (c) filmed in the station last year.
-The production took over one platform for the shoot, bringing in a period train, and populating the platform with background artists in period dress.
+London King's Cross was sent back to World War II when The Imitation Game filmed in the station in 2013.
+The production took over one platform for the shoot, bringing in a period train and filling the platform with background artists in period dress.

-I Give It A Year, the 2013 romantic comedy from Dan Mazer, filmed over two nights in the romantic St Pancras International Station, using the Grand Arcade, Renaissance Hotel forecourt, and the Eurostar platforms.
+I Give it A Year, the 2013 romantic comedy from Dan Mazer, filmed over two nights in the romantic London St. Pancras International, using the Grand Arcade, Renaissance Hotel forecourt, and the Eurostar platforms.

-The locations team working on the fourth series of the award winning Downton Abbey chose St Pancras International to shoot a key scene involving Lady Edith and her love interest, Gregson.
+The locations team working on the fourth series of the award winning Downton Abbey chose London St. Pancras International to shoot a key scene involving Lady Edith and her love interest, Gregson.

-King’s Cross station was the chosen location of the world famous Harry Potter films.
-Both Harry Potter and the Philosopher’s Stone (2001) and Harry Potter and the Chamber of Secrets (2002) from the J.k.
-Rowling series were filmed at the station, where a permanent tribute of the famous platform 9 ¾ has been erected in their honour.
+London King’s Cross is synonymous with the world famous Harry Potter films.
+The Philosopher’s Stone, The Chamber of Secrets and The Deathly Hallows from the J.K.
+Rowling series filmed extensively at the station, where a permanent tribute of the famous platform 9 ¾ has been erected in their honour.